tsujamin/swsh/BUGS.md

 #Current Bugs

- - " " as a command will segfault
+ + " " as a command will segfault

+ + foreground commands will hang on waitpid if background commands have been executed (OSX only)